Contact the GG Archives

 On a recent trip from Bremen to New York, the express steamer Kaiser Wilhelm II of the North German Lloyd carried an extraordinarily heavy mail.

-To meet this flood of mail, the postal officials on board were compelled to do some strong "swimming," to quote the phrase used by them.
+To meet this flood of mail, the postal officials on board were compelled to do some strong "swimming," to quote the phrase they used.

 In Bremerhaven alone, they had received 500 bags of mail.
-On their arrival in Southampton, they found no less than 12 mail cars, in fact, an entire train, filled with mail bags from England and the Continent on the pier ready to unload.
+On their arrival in Southampton, they found at least 12 mail cars, an entire train filled with mail bags from England and the Continent on the pier, ready to unload.
 Shortly after, two more cars arrived on late trains.

-The taking on board of this enormous mass of mail, consisting of 1,920 bags, the most significant amount of mail ever taken on board a German steamer in an English Harbor, took 4 1/2 hours.
+Taking on board this enormous mass of mail, consisting of 1,920 bags, the most significant amount of mail ever taken on board a German steamer in an English Harbor, took 4 1/2 hours.

-There were four German officials and subordinates in this service, two American officials, three English officials, and about fifty laborers and sailors.
+Four German officials and subordinates were in this service, two American officials, three English officials, and about fifty laborers and sailors.

-The sorting of this mail on the pier, the loading of the same employing a hydraulic crane that took thirty to fifty bags wrapped in a net, lifted them in the air and then deposited them in the hold of the vessel.
+The sorting of this mail on the pier, the loading of the same employing a hydraulic crane that took thirty to fifty bags wrapped in a net, lifted them in the air and then deposited them in the vessel's hold.
 The long rows of carriers offered the most remarkable and impressive picture.

 Several London correspondents were present, a representative of the "Daily Chronicle," who had come over specially to see them taking on board of this immense mail.
-At Cherbourg, in the afternoon, 420 more bags of mail were added to the large mass.
+At Cherbourg, 420 more bags of mail were added to the large mass in the afternoon.

 The 2,840 bags on board realized a weight of 85,000 kilograms, made up of 1,000 bags of mail holding about 320,000 letters.
-All Europe, from the Norwegian seaport towns, Bergen, Newcastle, and Kristiansand-Frederikshavn to the Ottoman mail-in Constantinople, was included in this immense accumulation.
-There were bags of mail from Buenos Aires, Cairo, and Alexandria as well.
+This immense accumulation included all of Europe, from the Norwegian seaport towns, Bergen, Newcastle, and Kristiansand-Frederikshavn to the Ottoman mail-in Constantinople.
+There were also bags of mail from Buenos Aires, Cairo, and Alexandria.

-On the New York return voyage, the steamer carried 2,005 bags of mail for Plymouth, Cherbourg, and Bremerhaven.
+On the New York return voyage, the steamer carried 2,005 mail bags for Plymouth, Cherbourg, and Bremerhaven.
 This mail was also from many countries.

 “A Record Breaker.
 The Kaiser Wilhelm II of the North German Lloyd Brings a Heavy European Mail,” in North German Lloyd Bulletin, New York and Bremen: Norddeutscher Lloyd, Vol. XXI, No. 4, December 1910, pp. 1-2.